yusufso/btc-eth-candlelight/README.md

 # btc-eth-candlelight
-Generate candlestick charts for BTC to ETH and ETH to BTC.
+Generate candlestick charts for BTC to ETH and ETH to BTC with Node.js.
 The CryptoCompare API is used to fetch historical data.
 The user will need to obtain their own API key to use this repo.
 The CanvasJS API is used to build the candlestick chart.

 main.js shows you how to use the library.
 All files are well commented.
+Download GetCandleData.js and DrawCandleChart.js to your project, import them and use as necessary.

 Long story short: